-Whether it’s the Totem or realistic style, the price is the same.
-For 1 (one) animal, commissions start at $900.00 (CDN), which includes a hand-signed 12″X16″ giclée canvas print, and free shipping anywhere in Canada or the Continental U.S. The time to completion will vary, depending on my workload, but usually it’s around 4-6 weeks from the time I receive the reference photos.
+Whether it’s my whimsical style or a realistic portrait, the price is the same.
+For 1 (one) animal, commissions start at $1900.00 (CDN), which includes a hand-signed 12″X16″ giclée canvas print, and free shipping anywhere in Canada or the Continental U.S. The time to completion will vary, depending on my workload, but usually it’s around 4-6 weeks from the time I receive the reference photos.
 If you live in Canada, there is GST or HST added to that price, depending on the region.
-Blame the government for that.
 I require a 50 percent non-refundable deposit on all commissions once an agreement has been reached, the remainder due upon completion.
-Larger prints and other options are available, but there’s an added fee as well.
+Larger prints and other options are available, but there’s an added fee.

 One request I’m getting more and more of these days is for the full-resolution digital file.
 While I used to be on the fence about this, as many artists and photographers are when it comes to their images, I now give the digital file to every client.
 I still retain the copyright, but these days, people like to be able to post something like this on a website and social media and maybe print a few extra copies for themselves.
 As long as you’re not trying to pass it off as your own work, or sell copies of the images, I feel that’s fair.
 You’re paying for the work, just as if a company might have paid me for an ad illustration.
 That way, if you want to put the painting of Fido on your Christmas card, you’re free to do so.